 Lady Gaga is about to step into some big and once-rubied shoes with her new film.
 The pop star and sometimes actor will take on a role once occupied by Judy Garland in the remake of the 1954 film that also starred James Mason.
 The story follows an up-and-coming singer who finds herself attached to an established but fading performer.
 The rising star soon realizes that she may be better off without the man who made her famous.
 Bradley Cooper is slated to direct the film and will also star, likely taking on the role originally played by Mason.
 Betty Mae Inc. is handling all casting for the project that so far has only announced Gaga and Cooper.
 Filming on the project is expected to start in April 2017 in Los Angeles.

 It seems like aliens are always plotting to take over nowadays, but what happens when they settle in for the long haul after the battle?
 John Goodman’s new film looks to tackle that “what if” head-on.
 Goodman, who is no stranger to extraterrestrial takeovers (see: “10 Cloverfield Lane”), will star in the film about life in a Chicago neighborhood nearly a decade after aliens have taken over.
 Despite a distinct M. Night Shyamalan feel, Rupert Wyatt (“Rise of the Planet of the Apes”) will helm the film.
 Sheila Jaffe is handling casting on the project that currently only has Goodman attached.
 Filming is expected to begin in early February.
 Production will take place in and around Chicago.

 For the latest news, check out backstage.com/resources to find thousands of production listings, casting directors, acting classes, agents, and more!

-Want to get cast?
-Check out our TV audition listings here!
-And watch below for some useful advice!
+Looking to get cast?
+Check out our film audition listings!
+And for more information about casting, watch below!